 - What are your most favorite and least favorite parts of your job?

-- Asking these sort of questions will offer you a first hand glimpse of what it truly is like to practice medicine on a daily basis.
+Asking these sorts of questions will offer you a first-hand glimpse of what it is truly like to practice medicine on a daily basis.